Does Skiff optionally support CardDAV and/or CalDAV? Or otherwise offer a way to sync contacts with a phone and share calendars with others?

 Efail was a “blip” in 2018, now that vulnerable clients are fixed, and developers are using gpgme instead of directly invoking gpg and trying to parse HTML emails, the issue really isn’t quite as dire to even bother mentioning.
 Modern versions of Thunderbird, don’t even use GnuPG anymore (where that proof of concept originally was discovered), instead they use OpenPGP.js.

-I see many articles like this one End-to-end email encryption is the only way to communicate safely on the web - Read more which focus heavily on E2EE in a very general sense.
+I see many articles like this one https://skiff.org/blog/end-to-end-encryption-email which focus heavily on E2EE in a very general sense.
 The article leaves out that emails that are sent to non-skiff users are not E2EE.
 It feels like a point you’re striving to not highlight.
 This is the sort of thing we see networks like Telegram do a lot, leaving users to genuinely think that all their messages are E2EE, when they aren’t.

 There does seem to be a fair bit of “marketing fluff”, on the blog as opposed “real content”.
 This kind of thing happened during the early days of CTemplar.
 I would like to see improved quality there, such as articles about real issues, (Proton has a section for this) and changes in the Skiff product.
 I would also suggest having more screenshots when providing guides of how to do particular things in Skiff.
 These are useful when third parties want to support users of your product.